Cinema etiquette

-In 2010, film critics Mark Kermode and Simon Mayo proposed a "Code of Conduct for Moviegoers", suggesting among other things that cinema patrons should refrain from slurping drinks or eating "anything harder than a soft roll with no filling", should not use cellphones even in flight mode, and should neither remove their shoes nor rest their feet on other seats.
+In 2010, film critics Mark Kermode and Simon Mayo proposed a "Code of Conduct for Moviegoers", suggesting among other things that cinema patrons should refrain from slurping drinks or eating "anything harder than a soft roll with no filling", should not use cell phones even in flight mode, and should neither remove their shoes nor rest their feet on other seats.
 The Code criticizes "irresponsible" parents who take young children to 12A certificate films they have no interest in seeing, describing it as "using the cinema as a babysitter".
 Film blog ScreenCrush later compiled a list entitled "Movie Manners: 10 Tips on How Not to Be a Jerk at the Movies".
 In addition to some of the more obvious suggestions, they advise against spoiling the film for other patrons by discussing it on the way out, and recommend using the restroom prior to the film.
 A 2012 survey of British cinemagoers found that 66% of respondents could recall objecting to another patron's poor etiquette, but had not objected to it for fear of causing a "scene".
-85% of those polled favored the adoption of an official cinema code of conduct.
+85% of those polled favoured the adoption of an official cinema code of conduct.

-To address the need for a code of conduct during film screenings, various theaters and cinemas have proposed special showings in response to patron complaints and requests.
+To address the need for a code of conduct during film screenings, various theatres and cinemas have proposed special showings in response to patron complaints and requests.
 Vue Cinemas chain introduced adults-only screenings of films in 2008, noting customer complaints about a "hubbub of noise" from children at afternoon screenings.
 In 2008, the Picturehouse Cinemas in the United Kingdom experimented with a ban on popcorn, partly in response to requests from patrons.
 Empire Cinemas promoted its own etiquette guide in 2012, displaying it on posters in auditoriums.
-The Alamo Drafthouse theater chain is known for strictly enforcing a strict etiquette code for audiences, and used an irate customer's telephone complaint about being ejected for violating it as part of their marketing.
+The Alamo Drafthouse theatre chain is known for strictly enforcing a strict etiquette code for audiences, and used an irate customer's telephone complaint about being ejected for violating it as part of their marketing.

-A modern question of ettiquette arose in 2024 when it was questioned whether it was appropriate for patrons to sing along to popular songs in films based upon musicals.
+A modern question of etiquette arose in 2024 when it was questioned whether it was appropriate for patrons to sing along to popular songs in films based upon musicals.
 A number of cinemas issued warnings to viewers of Wicked not to sing during the screening on the grounds it disrupted the experience for other patrons.
 In contrast, The Rock, who co-starred in Moana 2, encouraged people to sing along.